jbush001/NyuziProcessor/software/apps/quakeview/README.md

 - b: toggle bilinear filtering
 - l: cycle lightmap mode: Texture only, lightmaps + texture, lightmaps only

+You can load other episodes/missions by changing this line in main.cpp:

+	pak.readBspFile("maps/e1m1.bsp");

 ## Running in Emulator

 To run in emulator, type: